jp1lrt/wsjt-log-utility/README.md

 - QSOs need to be split by date/time for correct Station Location
 - Historical logs need partial recovery (e.g. 6m or selected periods)
 - Portable / special operations where you want clear output filenames

-## New in v0.13

-- Band filter support (HF / VHF / UHF up to 23cm)
-- Convert or split logs for a specific band only
-- Useful for VHF/UHF, microwave, or contest log management
-- Band detection based on frequency (MHz)

 How to use
 ----------